Skip to Main Content

 For the most part, ABR is a type of qualitative research.
 It is the integration of art-making as another way of obtaining additional information (that maybe would have otherwise been inaccessible) to explore, understand and represent human action and experience.
 All this is accomplished while seemingly free from the barriers most scholarly and academic work tend to include, and thus has the potential to reach a broader, more diverse audience.

-Some loose examples of ABR are as follows:
+Some potential examples of ABR are:

-• the use of art-journaling from participants in a study about clinical depression, where the product (the art journal) is used to facilitate and enlighten conversations and themes around the mental illness
+• The use of art-journaling from participants in a study about clinical depression, where the product (the art journal) is used to facilitate and enlighten conversations and themes around the mental illness.

-• researching studies on post-traumatic stress disorders, then creating and performing a play on PTSD, pulled from personal experience, with the audience reaction and feedback used as focus groups to generate new data
+• Researching studies on post-traumatic stress disorders, then creating and performing a play on PTSD, pulled from personal experience, with the audience reaction and feedback used as focus groups to generate new data.

-* NOTE: When in doubt, and your concerns are specific to an assignment or class, defer to the definitions to which your professor subscribes.
+* NOTE: When in doubt, and your concerns are specific to an assignment or class, defer to the definition(s) to which your professor subscribes.